-Adding the Replication Framework to simple_txn
+Adding the Replication Manager to ex_rep_gsg_simple

-We now use the methods described above to add partial support to the $simple_txn$ example that we presented in Transactional Application (page 11).
+We now use the methods described above to add partial support to the ex_rep_gsg_simple example that we presented in Transactional Application (page 11).
 That is, in this section we will:

-- Enhance our command line options to accept information of interest to a replicated application. - Configure our environment handle to use replication and the replication framework. - Minimally configure the replication framework. - · Start replication.
+- Enhance our command line options to accept information of interest to a replicated application. - Configure our environment handle to use replication and the Replication Manager.

+- · Minimally configure the Replication Manager. - · Start replication.